-Virginia gets plenty from Reece Beekman, little from anywhere else in loss to Clemson
+Virginia gets plenty from Reece Beekman, little from anyone else in loss to Clemson

-Armaan Franklin (13 points) was the only other Cavaliers player in double figures, and Virginia (7-5, 1-1 ACC) slogged through a second-half drought in which it missed 10 consecutive field goal attempts and did not score a basket for more than 10 minutes in falling to the Tigers for the first time since 2013.
+Armaan Franklin (13 points) was the only other Cavaliers player in double figures, and Virginia (7-5, 1-1 ACC) slogged through a second-half drought in which it missed 10 consecutive field goal attempts and did not score a basket for more than 10 minutes while falling to the Tigers for the first time since 2013.

 “Reece did a good job,” Virginia Coach Tony Bennett said.
 “Obviously he got to the rim, hit a couple threes.
 He was good.
-Besides that we really didn’t get a lot.
+Besides that, we really didn’t get a lot.
 Yes, he played a good game, but again we need probably three or four guys to be chipping in and doing that.”

 Jayden Gardner, who came in as Virginia’s leading scorer, scored just nine points and was 2 for 9 from the field.
 The transfer from East Carolina was averaging 15.3 points but had few clean looks against the Tigers (9-4, 1-1), who regularly doubled him.

-Turnovers also were much to blame in Virginia’s demise that became all but certain when the Tigers used a 16-0 run, capped by Alex Hemenway’s three-pointer, to forge a 51-37 lead with 10:21 to play.
+Turnovers also were to blame in Virginia’s demise, which became all but certain when the Tigers used a 16-0 run, capped by Alex Hemenway’s three-pointer, for a 51-37 lead with 10:21 to play.

 The Cavaliers committed 14 turnovers that led to 24 points for Clemson, which got a team-high 17 from Hunter Tyson on the way to shooting 47.5 percent, including 53.6 in the first half.

 “Everybody always has a night where everything’s just going in,” Beekman said of the Tigers’ first-half shooting.
-“I just feel like if we stick to how we’ve been playing defensively and improve on the little things I think we’ll be much better.”
+“I just feel like if we stick to how we’ve been playing defensively and improve on the little things, I think we’ll be much better.”

 What to know about Virginia’s loss: